Quick Answer

-Dental care is one of the best uses of FSA money.
-Most routine and restorative dental procedures are eligible — and dental work often has high out-of-pocket costs even with insurance.
+Dental care is one of the most practical uses of FSA money.
+Most routine and restorative dental procedures are eligible under IRS Section 213(d) — and dental work often has high out-of-pocket costs even with insurance.
 If you have an FSA balance to spend, dental expenses should be at the top of your list.

 | Procedure | Eligible? | Typical Cost (out-of-pocket) |